jhipster/generator-jhipster/ARCHITECTURE.md

 #### Default (yeoman)

-Generate properties to improve understanding that depends on others properties.
+Generate properties to improve understanding that depends on others' properties:

 ```
   get [Generator.DEFAULT]() {